maxnd/mxMarkEdit/README.md

 **Version 1.3.12**

-- In the grid, now the filter doesn't hide the formulas and the result fields, and the rows not filtered are not included in the computations.
+- In the grid, now the filter doesn’t hide the formulas and the result fields, and the rows not filtered are not included in the computations.
 - The `---count` formula now counts the number of the visible rows of the column, also non numeric.
 - Added the shortcut `Meta + Ctrl + Shift + F` to focus the filter field in the grid.
 - Minor graphic improvements.